 Through CONI, parents may:

-- borrow movement monitors which pick up movements as the baby breathes, and will ring an alarm if movements stop for longer than 20 seconds
+- Borrow movement monitors which pick up movements as the baby breathes, and will ring an alarm if movements stop for longer than 20 seconds

-- monitor their baby’s growth with a detailed weight chart to detect changes that may mean baby should be checked by a doctor
+- Monitor their baby’s growth with a detailed weight chart to detect changes that may mean baby should be checked by a doctor

 “Following the death of Joe, when I fell pregnant with Alfie I was obviously delighted, but extremely anxious.
-The CONI scheme was a tremendous support.
+The CONI programme was a tremendous support.
 I couldn’t have coped without it.” – Tracey, South London

 Availability of CONI in your area

 CONI is currently available in many areas of England, Wales, Northern Ireland.
 Each area has a local co-ordinator who will discuss with parents the support available and arrange a plan of care with parents and professionals.
 Where CONI is available, this programme is for parents who are expecting / given birth to a baby following the sudden unexpected death of their baby.
 Some areas are able to offer the programme to parents who are bereaved for other reasons, you will need to ask your midwife.

 The programme is usually offered for 6 months after the baby is born but may be longer depending on the individual circumstances.